 In 1560, the first extension of the building was realized by Bartolomeo Ammannati, who built, among other things, the imposing courtyard.

-In 1565, Giorgio Vasari built a corridor (Vasari Corridor) that crossed Ponte Vecchio to connect Palazzo Pitti with Palazzo Vecchio, passing through the church of Santa Felicita, the Ponte Vecchio and the Uffizi.
+In 1565, Giorgio Vasari built the Vasari Corridor, that crossed Ponte Vecchio to connect Palazzo Pitti with Palazzo Vecchio, passing through the Church of Santa Felicita, Ponte Vecchio and the Uffizi.

 In the meantime, between 1558 and 1570, Ammannati created a monumental staircase for the main floor, and extended the rear wings of the building, embracing the courtyard and closing it on the west side.

-In 1616, a competition was launched to expand the part of the palace to the square, won by Giulio Parigi, nephew of Ammannati, who also led the work of lengthening the façade.
+In 1616, a competition was launched to extend the facade, won by Giulio Parigi, nephew of Ammannati.
 The work was finished by Alfonso Parigi, his son, in 1631.